 This can cause all sorts of problems for your comfort and AC.
 If you venture indoors after getting wet from rain or in soaked bathing suits, the water and humidity could carry with it the heat from outdoors.
 If you’re not careful, your air conditioner could start cranking into overtime just to cool things off and keep things relatively dry.

 Make sure you use your clothes drying system for bathing suits and clothes and close the windows and doors when you head indoors.

 Wetness Can Cause Mold Growth

 We’re glad you could spend such a hot day at the pool!
 However, the set of wet bathing suits coming back inside needs to be dried off or at least hung somewhere that allows proper moisture filtration, like the bathroom.

 Mold can grow anywhere there’s moisture, which means that a puddle on the ground or a wet set of clothes will be prime real estate for a mold infestation.
 Your air conditioner is focused on cooling and drying the air inside your home, so make sure you do your best to take care of moist clothes or products.

 Moisture doesn’t just disappear when your home gets an influx of it.
 It all must go somewhere, and that usually means being siphoned into your air conditioner.
 This can cause a clog in the condensate drain system which is normally where atmospheric humidity goes after the air is cooled.

 Make sure that you notice any foul odors or problems with your air conditioner since that can be a sign that it’s having trouble getting rid of the humidity.

-Contact Aire Texas Residential Services, Inc. Doing it right the first time, every time!
+Contact Aire Texas Heating and Air Conditioning to learn more.
+Doing it right the first time, every time!